Jlyon6984/GroupProject-2/README.md

 # GroupProject-2

-Repository for software engineering project#2 focusing on development of a To-Do-List This repository was created for our second group project for CS 230, Software Engineering meant to create a to-do List, that enables you to load and save tasks in a file, add tasks, display the tasks, delete tasks, edit tasks, and mark tasks as completed.
+Repository for Software Engineering project #2 focusing on development of a To-Do-List This repository was created for our second group project for CS 230, Software Engineering meant to create a to-do List, that enables you to load and save tasks in a file, add tasks, display the tasks, delete tasks, edit tasks, and mark tasks as completed.
 A password must be entered into the terminal before accessing the to-do list.

 # Installation